Trails currently open to the public seven days a week.

-The Endless Mountains Nature Center maintains over 11 miles of trails, which are open to the public at the times and seasons listed on the “Directions and Hours” page.
+The Endless Mountains Nature Center maintains over 10 miles of trails, which are open to the public seasonally.
 Most of the trails are shady and easy to walk.
 Blazes are painted on the trees along the trails and a key to the blazes is located on the trail map.

 The adjacent property, the Howland Preserve has new trails, which connect with the Nature Center’s trails.
 One connection is established near the overlook.
 The second trail can be accessed just outside Camp Lackawanna’s entrance.
 It will eventually connect with the Trail of Faith (yellow-blazed trail).
 Maps are being planned.
 The Nature Center and its trails are located on Camp Lackawanna, which is owned and operated by the Presbytery of Lackawanna.